Characters: Supernatural Angels

-- Heel-Face Revolving Door: She goes from being neutral, to supporting Castiel, to defecting to Metatron with the rest of Castiel's group, and the back to Castiel.
+- Heel-Face Revolving Door: She goes from being neutral, to supporting Castiel, to defecting to Metatron with the rest of Castiel's group, and then back to Castiel.

 - Number Two: To Castiel after he began gathering angels to oppose Metatron.

-- Sole Survivor: Hannah is the only angel who survived an attack from Metatron.
-The latter reveals afterward he did it on purpose.
+- Sole Survivor: Hannah is the only angel who survived an attack by Metatron.
+The latter reveals afterward that he did it on purpose.

 Portrayed by Linda Tomassone.